hiddevdploeg/Billboard/README.md

 - Provide an image with no background or has a single color (avoid gradients).
 - Photos are allowed as well but will be displayed differently.

-### Ad Types
+## Ad Types
 The media of an ad will be displayed covering the whole view when `BillboardAd.fullscreen` is set to `true`.
 This works great if the media is a photo instead of a visual.
-Please consider that the photo's subject must be in the center, as that will make sure it's always visible.
+Please consider that the photo's subject must be in the center, which will ensure it's always visible.

 ![AdTypes@2x](https://github.com/hiddevdploeg/Billboard/assets/5016984/4aed7d8f-5086-4159-ab02-92294b8ee6ca)